undefinedlabs/scope-docs/docs/go-installation.md

 }
 ```

-Please check the [HTTP instrumentation](go-http-instrumentation.md) article for instructions on how to trace outgoing
+Please check the [HTTP instrumentation](go-http-instrumentation.md) article for instructions on how to trace HTTP requests (both client and server).
-HTTP requests.

 You can also use [OpenTracing's Go API](https://github.com/opentracing/opentracing-go/blob/master/README.md) to add your
 own custom spans and events.
 The Scope Agent's tracer will be registered as the global tracer automatically.